inodaf/pwa-kit/README.md

 ## Cleanup

-Whenever you need a fresh start in case something is going wrong, you can leverage handy cleanup commands.
+When a fresh start is needed in case something is going wrong, use the available cleanup commands.

 ```sh
 pnpm cleanup      # remove caches and temp files